Nicholas Corozzo: Florida arrest

-Indictment and prison
+Indictment and imprisonment

 In February 2008, Corozzo was indicted twice, one for the federal Operation Old Bridge and the other for the state Operation Touchback.
 The federal indictment was for the 1996 Arena and Maranga murders and other racketeering charges, with Vollaro as their main witness.
 The state indictment, prosecuted by Queens County District Attorney Richard A. Brown, Organized Crime and Rackets Bureau Chief Gerard A. Assistant District Attorney Benjamin J. Mantell, included the top count of enterprise corruption surrounding a Queens-based gambling ring that grossed almost $10 million over two years from sports betting.

 Amid a roundup of 62 mobsters named in an indictment, Corozzo had fled his Long Island home.
 The FBI searched intensively for Corozzo and the television program America's Most Wanted did a feature on him.
 On May 29, 2008, after four months as a fugitive, Corozzo walked into the FBI's New York City office and surrendered.